 So it's no surprise how I've gotten to this point.

-In real life, I'm a recovering attorney and Director of a technical nonprofit association.
-I live with my husband in Long Beach, California, and a cat who sometimes supervises photo sessions.
-My husband is the one who gave me my first Nikon, and who patiently encourages all of this, so it's mostly his fault.
+In real life, I'm a recovering attorney and have held reasonably responsible and respectable jobs in education, publishing, and managing most of a nonprofit association.
+I’ve been fortunate to be able to retire early, and I’m now living with my husband near the mountains on the western edge of Las Vegas, and with a cat who sometimes supervises photo sessions.
+I’ve got more time for my odd photographic obsessions now, although I’m also teaching copyright classes online.
+My husband is the one who gave me my first Nikon, and who patiently encourages--or at least tolerates--all of this, so it's mostly his fault.